MPMC-Lab/BPM_IndoorUFP/README.md

-# Bayesian Parameter Identification for Indoor Ultrafine Particle Modeling
+# Bayesian predictive model for for Indoor Ultrafine Particle Modeling

-This repository hosts MATLAB code that targets Bayesian parameter identification in the realm of indoor ultrafine particle (UFP) modeling.
-Utilizing state-of-the-art Bayesian inference techniques coupled with sophisticated models of particle dynamics, this toolkit offers robust solutions for comprehending and predicting indoor ultrafine particle behaviors.
+This repository contains MATLAB code tailored for Bayesian parameter identification in indoor ultrafine particle modeling.
+Leveraging advanced Bayesian inference and detailed particle dynamics models, this toolkit enables robust analyses and predictions of indoor ultrafine particle behaviors.

 ## Detailed Description

+### 1. Initial Settings (`PI_IndoorUFP_InitialSetting`)
+The `PI_IndoorUFP_InitialSetting` function sets initial parameters for ultrafine particle modeling based on particle sources, integrating experimental data to establish baseline configurations for simulation.

-### 1. Experimental Data Handling and Bayesian Setup (`PI_IndoorUFP_Main.m`)
+### 2. Data Handling and Bayesian Setup (`PI_IndoorUFP_Main.m`)
-At the core of the Bayesian analysis for indoor UFP modeling is the `PI_IndoorUFP_Main.m` module.
-It is meticulously engineered to manage experimental data and to establish a solid foundation for advanced Bayesian analysis.
-Key functionalities include:
-- **Data Management**: Efficient handling and preliminary processing of experimental data, preparing it for detailed analysis.
-- **Bayesian Framework Establishment**: Constructs a thorough Bayesian inference structure, essential for deep analytical insights into particle dynamics.
-- **Solver and Sampler Configuration**: Optimizes the inversion solver and sampler within the Bayesian framework, tailoring them to the specific requirements of UFP modeling.
+The `PI_IndoorUFP_Main.m` module manages experimental data, setting up a structured Bayesian analysis framework tailored for ultrafine particle dynamics.

-### 2. IUQ Method Implementation (`uq_UFP`)
+### 3. IUQ Method Implementation (`uq_UFP`)
-This function encapsulates the Inverse Uncertainty Quantification (IUQ) approach, fundamental to modern parameter estimation in ultrafine particle models.
-Its primary roles are:
+This function employs the Inverse Uncertainty Quantification method for accurate parameter estimation, processing multiple datasets for comprehensive analysis.
-- **Multifaceted Data Processing**: Simultaneously processes multiple datasets, ensuring a holistic approach to parameter estimation.
-- **Accurate Parameter Estimation**: Employs Bayesian inference to accurately estimate parameters, bolstering the model's predictive power.

-### 3. Forward Modeling for Ultrafine Particle Dynamics (`Aerosol_Model`)
+### 4. Forward Modeling (`Aerosol_Model`)
-The `Aerosol_Model` function showcases the toolkit's comprehensive simulation capability, focusing on the dynamics of ultrafine particles in indoor environments.
-Its contributions are:
+The `Aerosol_Model` function simulates ultrafine particle dynamics, using various models and solvers to predict particle behavior in indoor environments.
-- **Diverse Modeling Techniques**: Adapts to a variety of particle dynamics models, offering versatility in simulations.
-- **Advanced Simulation Methods**: Implements sophisticated solvers with adaptive time-stepping, crucial for accurate modeling under complex conditions.

-### 4. Supporting Functions
+### 5. Supporting Functions
-The backbone of the computational aspect, these functions are key to the toolkit’s operations:
-- **Particle Distribution Analysis**: Functions for analyzing particle size distributions and concentration, vital for understanding indoor particle dynamics.
-- **Kernel Evaluation and Loss Term Calculation**: Crucial for evaluating particle interactions and accounting for losses due to various environmental factors.
+Essential computational functions support the modeling process, including particle distribution analysis and environmental impact calculations.

 ## Authors

 - **Yesol Hyun** - School of Mathematics and Computing (Computational Science and Engineering), Yonsei University - yesol2@yonsei.ac.kr
 - **Jung-Il Choi** - School of Mathematics and Computing (Computational Science and Engineering), Yonsei University - jic@yonsei.ac.kr

-(Please replace `[Author 1 Name]`, `[Department]`, `[University]`, `[email]` with actual names, departments, universities, and emails.)

 ## Installation

-To clone the repository to your local machine, use:

 ```bash
 git clone https://github.com/[YourRepository]/IndoorUFP_PI.git
 ```

-Alternatively, source files can be downloaded via the GitHub 'Download ZIP' option.
+Alternatively, the source files can be downloaded through github menu 'Download ZIP'.

 ## Contributing

-Contributions to enhance and extend the capabilities of this project are warmly welcomed.
+Contributions are welcome.
 Please fork the repository and submit a pull request for review.

 ## License

-This project is licensed under the MIT License - details can be found in the [LICENSE.md](LICENSE.md) file.
+This project is under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-Heartfelt thanks to all contributors and researchers who have offered valuable insights and suggestions for this project.
+Thanks to all contributors and researchers for their valuable insights and feedback.

 ## References

-For detailed insights and academic context, please refer to the associated research papers and visit the [relevant department or research group website].
+For further information, refer to associated research papers and visit the School of Mathematics and Computing at Yonsei University.